jmcameron/amex2qif/README.md

 where 'statement.csv' is a CSV statement downloaded from American Express.

-This will create the file 'statement.qif' from the CSV
+This will create the file 'statement.qif' from the CSV file 'statement.csv'.

 The program supports several options.
 Do: